 How to fix it:

-Fill a container with your tap water and allow it to sit uncovered for at least 24 hours so that the chlorine and fluoride can evaporate.
+Fill a container with your tap water and allow it to sit uncovered for at least 24 hours so that some of the chemicals can evaporate.
 Another option is to use rainwater or distilled water instead.

 Also, if you notice an accumulation of white deposits on the outside of the pot (especially near the drainage holes), this is a sign of excess salts.
 Use rainwater or distilled water to flush out excess salt.